Governor gets bill doubling property tax exemption for parsonages

 House Bill 2339, by Rep. Nick Archer, R-Elk City, appears to be the first adjustment to the exemption since at least 1996.

-A House fiscal analysis of the bill said upping the limit will affect 174 residences in 44 counties, with a total revenue loss of $511,038.
+A House fiscal analysis of the bill said upping the limit will affect 174 residences in 44 counties, with a total revenue loss to the state of $511,038.

 People are also reading…